University of South Florida

 This a rigorous course of study in dance technique, choreography, theory and application, so students should already be well-engaged in a reputable and rigorous course of study (pursuing either a BFA or BA in Dance degree) prior to their application.

-Students should provide detailed information in the initial Application to give the selection committee the strongest possible indication of your candidacy.
-A letter of recommendation will be mandatory for all candidates applying to the program.
-Priority will be given to students who have at least three semesters of a college/university dance degree experience, along with a demonstration of high technical rigor (students should be taking a minimum of three ballet and three contemporary classes per week three semesters prior to application), academic (high GPA in the Dance major) and creative (at least one semester of college-level choreography/composition) strength.
+Students should provide detailed information in the initial application to give the selection committee the strongest possible indication of your candidacy.
+A letter of recommendation will be mandatory for all non-USF dance major candidates applying to the program.
+Priority will be given to students who have at least four semesters of a college/university dance degree experience, along with a demonstration of high technical rigor (students should be taking a minimum of three ballet and three contemporary classes per week three semesters prior to application), academic (high GPA in the Dance major) and creative strength (at least one semester of college-level choreography/composition).

 Students may also be required to interview remotely with the Program’s director, Michael Foley.